Bear seen riding atop garbage truck in Carbon County

 According to Uhler, the pandemic is also contributing to their movements.

-"Part of it is because of Covid people are outside a lot, and that moves bears around, so there are a lot of bear sightings," Uhler said.
+"Part of it is because of Covid.
+People are outside a lot, and that moves bears around, so there are a lot of bear sightings," Uhler said.

 If you see a bear, Uhler said to not get close.